gitctaylor/Cybersecurity-Portfolio/HTB Labs/Starting Point/Tier 0/Meow/README.md

 <details>
   <summary>Answer</summary>

 In order to find the answer, we must use nmap.
-Open terminal and input: `nmap <Target IP>` For Example, the Meow Machine IP that was given to me was 10.129.24.175, so I would input into terminal `nmap 10.129.24.175`.
+Open terminal and input: `nmap <Target IP>`.
+For Example, the Meow Machine IP that was given to me was 10.129.24.175, so I would input into terminal `nmap 10.129.24.175`.
 This will start the scan of the Meow Machines ports with default settings.
 This should return the following

 <img width="585" height="184" alt="image" src="https://github.com/user-attachments/assets/2118283c-9413-4dbc-aa88-c5f5fd4cdb0a" /> <br>
 So with this, the answer would be: **telnet**